Sylvie (actress)

 Louise Pauline Mainguené, known as Sylvie (3 January 1883 – 5 January 1970), was a French actress.

 The daughter of a sailor and a teacher, Sylvie entered an acting conservatory where she won a class comedy award unanimously.
-She started her professional career in 1903 and she earned her first success with The Old Heidelberg.
+She started her professional career in 1903 and she earned her first success with Old Heidelberg.
 She first appeared in French silent films.
-She was an actress known for Don Camillo (1952), The Shameless Old Lady (1965), and Le Corbeau (1943).
+She was an actress known for The Little World of Don Camillo (1952), The Shameless Old Lady (1965), and Le Corbeau (1943).

 She was born on 3 January 1883 in Paris and died on 5 January 1970 in Compiègne, France.

 She won the first National Society of Film Critics Award for Best Actress in 1966 for her performance in The Shameless Old Lady.